BCCDC-DSI/PHIDO-App/README.md

   - Password: [data analysts been given this info]
   - Application visibiity: ensure it stays in ***private*** mode

-3. Add email of individual users
+3. Click on Users to add email of individual users
-  - Make sure one line per email
+  - Make sure one line per email address or the URL link sent will become shared

 4. In the message box, please copy-paste below:
     ```